zachkirsch/flatfile-api/README.md

 This repository contains

-- Flatfile's Fern API Definition which lives in the [definition](./fern/api/definition/) folder
+- Flatfile's API Definition which lives in the [definition](./fern/api/definition/) folder
 - Generators (see [generators.yml](./fern/api/generators.yml))

 ## What is in the API Definition?